-In addition, the company is opening an application and services storefront for the suite called Office 365 Marketplace.
-At time of writing, it features about 100 applications and 400 professional services from developers and channel partners.
+In addition, Microsoft is opening an application and services storefront for the suite called Office 365 Marketplace.
+As of Monday, it features about 100 applications and 400 professional services from developers and channel partners.

 Office 365, which includes hosted versions of Office, SharePoint, Exchange and Lync, can now be tried out by users in 38 countries and its interface is available in 17 languages.